narkisr/clojure-concurrency/clojure/01_intro.md

 # Clojure

 !SLIDE bullets incremental transition=fade

-# Philosophy
+.notes the basic clojure philosophy

- * Identity state and value
+# Identity state and value

 * Value: an immutable magnitude, quantity, number, or composite of these
 * Identity: a putative entity we associate with a series of causally related values (states) over time
 * State: value of an identity at a moment in time
 * Time: relative before/after ordering of causal values.
- * Simple vs Complex (interleaved)
- * Minimize state